ch4mpy/spring-addons/samples/tutorials/README.md

 ### 1.1 Actors
 - **resource-owner**: think of it as end-user.
 Most frequently a physical person, but can be a client authenticated with client-credential (see below)
 - **authorization-server**: the server issuing and certifying resource-owners and clients identities
-- **client**: a piece of software which needs to access resources on one or more resource-servers.
-It is responsible for acquiring tokens from the authorization server (see "flows" below for details how) and authorizing its requests to resource-servers.
+- **client**: a piece of software which needs to access resources on one or more resource-servers. **It is responsible for acquiring tokens from the authorization server and authorizing its requests to resource-servers.**
 - **resource-server**: an API (most frequently REST).
-It responds to clients requests.
-It should not care about login, logout or any OAuth2 flow.
-From its point of view, all that matters is if a request is authorized with an access-token, if this token is valid (not expired, emitted by an issuer it trusts, not altered, etc.) and if it should allow access to the requested resource based on the token claims.
+It responds to clients requests. **It should not care about login, logout or any OAuth2 flow.** From its point of view, all that matters is if a request is authorized with an access-token, if this token is valid (not expired, emitted by an issuer it trusts, not altered, etc.) and if it should allow access to the requested resource based on the token claims.

 ### 1.2.
 Flows
 There are quite a few but 3 are of interest for us: authorization-code, client-credentials and refresh-token.